Perturbative width of open rigid strings: Summary and Conclusion

+In summary, we have considered the geometrical (PK) string proposed by Polyakov~\cite{POLYAKOV19} and Kleinert~\cite{Kleinert:1986bk}, in which the surface representation in the string action depends on the area as well as the geometrical configuration of the embedded world sheet.
+This is embodied in the effective bosonic string action by introducing terms proportional to the extrinsic-curvature as a next-order operator after the NG action~\cite{POLYAKOV19,Kleinert:1986bk}.
+The curvature term with a positive-valued rigidity parameter favors the smooth string's world sheet configurations over the sharply creased surfaces.

-In conclusion we have derived the width of the energy profile of Polyakov-Kleinert stiff strings as a function of the stiffness parameter in any dimension $D$ at both low and high temperatures.
-Our main results are given by Eqs.~\eqref{WExt} at leading order level and Eqs.~\eqref{Ext2loopT} and ~\eqref{Ext2looplT} for the next higher loops at finite and zero temperatures, respectively.
-This has been calculated by the perturbative expansion of the extrinsic curvature term around the free NG string action.
+In this work, we have derived the width of the energy profile of PK rigid strings in $D$ dimension at both low and high temperatures.
+The perturbative arguments regarding string's rigidity have been implemented as an effective low-energy parameter expansion around the encompassed NG string action.
+That is, the perturbative expansion of the extrinsic-curvature term is taken around the free NG string action.

-The perturbative arguments regarding string's rigidity have been embodied in the expansion of the encompassed NG string action with boundary terms in the identification of these effects in the numerical simulation of the confining potential~\cite{Caselle:2014eka,Caselle:2016mqu,Brandt:2017yzw,Bakry:2017utr}.
-It would be desirable in the future to extend the theoretical considerations to the closed string channel as well as other boundary conditions involving open strings such as the mixed Dirichlet/Neumann.
-This ought to be of direct relevance to the glueballs ~\cite{Caselle:2013qpa}, mesonic spectrum, the potential and energy profile of knotted string configurations~\cite{refId0,Bakry:2014gea} which is the target of our next reports.
+The technique of the $\zeta$ function is incorporated in the regularization of the divergent sums appearing in the corresponding expectation values of the mean-square width of the string.
+The resultant Green's function integrals have been evaluated with an open-string propagator on a cylinder, i.e., the Dirichlet boundary condition.
+Our main results are given by Eq.\eqref{WExt} for the width corrections at the LO level and Eq.\eqref{Ext2loopT} for the NLO corrections, which lay out a general expression valid at any temperature and dimension.

+The LO rigid-string correction to the mean-square width Eq.\eqref{WExt} indicates an inverse decrease with the square of the length scale $R$.
+As expected, this entails rigidity effects that are outstanding near the intermediate and short string length scale.
+The next-to-leading expression of rigid-string correction Eq.\eqref{Ext2loopT}, introduces delicate corrections of the mean-square width over short distances, which would extend the applicability of the derived formula.

+We have examined the width corrections induced by the smooth PK string with respect to the numerical lattice data for a high temperature close to the deconfinement point $T/T_c = 0.9$.
+We consider lattice data corresponding to the Monte Carlo simulations of the flux tube profile in the middle plane in pure $SU(3)$ Yang-Mills theory in four dimensions~\cite{Bakry:2017utr,Bakry:2018kpn,Bakry:2020ebo}.
+The fits of the mean-square width considering the rigidity and self-interaction corrections are in a good match with the lattice Monte Carlo data of QCD flux tube at both intermediate and large color source separation distances.